Norman E. Rosenthal: Seasonal affective disorder

 Rosenthal is referred to as the pioneer of research into seasonal affective disorder.
 In 1984, he coined the term and began studying the use of light therapy as a treatment.
 Rosenthal's interest in studying the effects of the seasons on mood changes emerged when he emigrated from the mild climate of Johannesburg, South Africa, to the northeastern US.
 As a resident in the psychiatry program at the New York State Psychiatric Institute, he noticed that he was more energetic and productive during the long days of summer versus the shorter darker days of the winter.

 In 1980, his team at NIMH admitted a patient with depression who had observed seasonal changes within himself and thought previous research regarding melatonin release at night may be able to help him.
 Rosenthal and his colleagues treated the patient with bright lights, which helped to successfully manage the depression.
 They conducted a formal follow-up study to confirm the success.
 The results were published in 1984, officially describing SAD and pioneering light therapy as an effective treatment method.
 Although not all researchers agree with Rosenthal's conclusions on the effect of light therapy, the latest version of the Textbook of Mood Disorders published by the American Psychiatric Association includes a chapter on SAD and light therapy for mood disorders and light therapy for SAD.
-Light therapy for SAD is also endorsed by the National Institute for Mental Health.
+Light therapy for SAD is also endorsed by the National Institute for Mental Health, the Mayo Clinic, and the Cleveland Clinic.

-Rosenthal has written three books on the topic of SAD; Seasons of the Mind: Why You Get the Winter Blues and What You Can Do About It (1989), Winter Blues: Everything You Need to Know to Beat Seasonal Affective Disorder (1993) and Winter Blues Survival Guide: A Workbook For Overcoming SAD (2014).
+Rosenthal has written four books on the topic of SAD: Seasons of the Mind: Why You Get the Winter Blues and What You Can Do About It (1989), Winter Blues: Everything You Need to Know to Beat Seasonal Affective Disorder (1993) and Winter Blues Survival Guide: A Workbook For Overcoming SAD (2014), and Defeating SAD: A Guide to Health and Happiness Through All Seasons.
 He has also co-edited the book Seasonal Affective Disorders and Phototherapy (1989).
-In 1984, he developed the Seasonal Pattern Assessment Questionnaire, a widely-used screening tool for seasonality.
+In 1984, he developed the Seasonal Pattern Assessment Questionnaire, a widely used screening tool for seasonality.
 As a result of his research and publications, "it is now widely acknowledged that winter depression has a sound medical basis, involving changes in the body's mood centers" associated with exposure to light.
 With his colleague Thomas Wehr, Rosenthal later identified a form of reverse SAD which some experience in the summer season.